Skip to content

 Kent Brushes is Founded

-William Kent establishes his company, GB Kent and Sons Ltd, in London, the same year that groundbreaking research into the discovery of oxygen was published.
-The business was founded, remarkably, more than 25 years before the invention of the train and the bicycle, and even before iconic landmarks such as Big Ben.
+The business was founded, remarkably, more than 25 years before the invention of the train and the bicycle and even before iconic landmarks such as Big Ben.

 • 1837